 The BRNOPAS Tourist Card

 Covering a lot of ground?
 Save money on entry fees and public transport with the BRNOPAS.
-You can choose if you need it for one, two or three days, and have the option to add a public transport pass.
+You can choose whether you need it for one, two, or three days and add a public transport pass.

 Tickets, Booking, and Guides

-Go to the Tic Brno site to pre-book attractions and tours with specific time slots or to book a guide.
+Visit the Tic Brno site to pre-book attractions and tours with specific time slots, or book a guide.

-You can also book this two-hour historical walking tour in Brno with a local via Get Your Guide or a three-hour tour dedicated to Functionalism in Brno, history, and architecture.
+You can also book a two-hour historical walking tour in Brno with a local guide via Get Your Guide, or a three-hour tour dedicated to Functionalism, history, and architecture.

 Further Information on What to Do in Brno